 I grew up watching my older siblings play Atari, Sega and Nintendo almost on a daily basis, which obviously sparked my love for video games as well.
 In addition however, the thought of being able to put my own fantasy world behind the TV screen quickly became much more desirable than the possibility of flying through space as an astronaut.
 I was probably around eleven when I started creating Super Mario World rom hacks using Lunar Magic.
 Even before that, I made my siblings play custom Giana Sisters levels.
 Then, the RPG Maker era began.
 First it was only clicking with RM2k and RM2k3, but with the arrival of RMXP, I got introduced to the Ruby based scripting language RGSS - my first encounter with code.
 I went on spending my entire childhood with this application...

 A few months ago, I dived into the world of low-level programming with C/C++, and I am really enjoying it.
 Most of the reason I haven't done this earlier has simply been the fear of not being capable enough, driven by the general consensus in the indie scene: "There are incredible people working on this stuff for years already.
 Just don't reinvent the wheel!".
-And while this is true, I still came to the conclusion that it is ab absolutely worthwhile to learn low-level programming.
+And while this is true, I still came to the conclusion that it is absolutely worthwhile to learn low-level programming.

-Now with that, you find yourself in a situation where you have put LOTS of energy into reading the documentation of the engine you went with several months or even years ago, but for some reason, it seems to become harder and harder to work with said engine.
+Now with that, you find yourself in a situation where you have put LOTS of time and energy into reading the documentation of the engine you went with several months or even years ago, but for some reason, it seems to become harder and harder to work with said engine.
 More and more frequently, you feel like you have to fight the 3rd party code with work-arounds and other nasty hacks.
 That's not a good place to be in.

 Compare that to someone who went with his or her own implementation.
 It's true that this person most likely needed much longer to take off, but he or she is now much more powerful for it, and with that power, it is almost impossible to run into a dead-end like the poor guy of the previous scenario did.
 Also consider that with your own implementations, your code will always be 100% optimized to tackle the one problem you actually want to solve, whereas the implementations in general-purpose solutions are designed to be able to handle has many different use-cases as possible, which in turn brings obvious costs in terms of readability and optimization potential - basically MUCH more code than is required to solve your problem.
 Furthermore, the comprehensive understanding of low-level implementations is even relevant in high-level scripting, because you know what the computer does at the end of the day, and that's always useful when writing program code.